-The company assumed warrants of Chembio Diagnostic Systems, Inc. during the merger.
-The warrants assumed were to purchase a total of 690,002 shares of common stock of the Company.
+The Company assumed warrants of Chembio Diagnostic Systems, Inc. during the merger.
+The warrants assumed were to purchase a total of 690,002 shares of common stock of the Company (This number includes the 140,000 and 400,002 warrants noted above).

 9,094,801 warrants were issued along with the series A preferred stock offering.
-See Note 6.
 These warrants were assigned a value of \$1,768,605, see Note 6.

-850,000 warrants were issued in connection to an employment agreement see Note 7 (a).
+850,000 warrants were issued in connection with an employment agreement see Note 7 (a).

 Warrants were issued to placement agents in connection with the series A preferred stock financing to purchase a total of 935,000 shares of common stock at exercise prices from \$0.72 to \$1.80.
-The fair values of these warrants are \$337,973 and reflected as deferred financing costs in the equity section of the balance sheet.
+The fair values of these warrants are \$337,973 and reflected as deferred financing costs, included within paid in capital, in the equity section of the balance sheet.

-As of June 30, 2004 total warrants are outstanding to purchase 11,569,803 shares of common stock.
+As of September 30, 2004 total warrants are outstanding to purchase 11,569,803 shares of common stock.